jhelison/react-electron-minimal/README.md

 ## Electron auto updater

-To use the electron auto update, on the root of the project the file add `GH_TOKEN` as environment variable with your github token.
+To use the electron auto update, add the `GH_TOKEN` as environment variable with your github token.
-The repository part of the package.json also must be changed to your repository.
+The repository tag on the package.json also must be changed to your repository.
 To release a version, use `yarn release`.

 **Remember that:** New releases enter github as a draft.